HeavenVolkoff/ucore/README.md

 A CoreOS root filesystem system is immutable at runtime, and it is not recommended to install packages like in a mutable "normal" distribution.

-Fedora CoreOS expects the user to run services using [podman](https://podman.io). `moby-engine`, the free Docker implementation, is also installed for those who desire docker instead of podman.
+Fedora CoreOS expects the user to run services using [podman](https://podman.io).

-#### Docker/Moby and Podman

-> [!IMPORTANT]
->
-> CoreOS [cautions against](https://docs.fedoraproject.org/en-US/fedora-coreos/faq/#_can_i_run_containers_via_docker_and_podman_at_the_same_time) running podman and docker containers at the same time.
-Thus, `docker.socket` is disabled by default to prevent accidental activation of the docker daemon, given podman is the default.
->
-> Only run both simultaneously if you understand the risk.

 #### Podman and FirewallD